illinois-data-curation/librarian-project/README.md

 # Data profile
 - `AcademicLibrary.csv` contains institutional information (including UnitID, name, address) and academic libraries information (including staffing and expenditures).
 The variables used in this project are university name, state, number of librarians and library staff, salary expenditure.
 IPEDS data is is generally available for public use without any specific license restrictions.
 - `table.xlsx` summarizes personal consumption expenditures in the United States for 2023, with key columns including: GeoFips, a geographic identifier; GeoName, the corresponding region name; LineCode, numerical codes representing expenditure categories; Description, textual descriptions of categories; and 2023, expenditure values in millions of dollars.
 Data from BEA is also generally available for public use without any specific license restrictions.
-- `us-state-names.tsv` downloable from https://raw.githubusercontent.com/GovLab/opencorporatesd3/refs/heads/master/us-state-names.tsv.
+- `us-state-names.tsv` is downloable from https://raw.githubusercontent.com/GovLab/opencorporatesd3/refs/heads/master/us-state-names.tsv.
 This dataset likely falls within the public domain, as it contains only U.S. state names and their corresponding codes, which are factual and not copyrightable.

 # Findings
 - Although California, Texas, Florida, and New York offer a large number of library staff positions, their high cost of living compared to salaries may reduce their overall appeal.